hildebrandt-carl/RobotTestGeneration/WORKFLOW.md

 * Approximate Kinematic (maxvel)
 * Full Kinematic (kinematic)

-You can generate the tests using 1 of 2 available scripts.
-The scripts which are available alow you to generate either the full set of initial tests, or just a limitied number of test sets.
+You can generate the tests using the available script.
+The script which are available alow you to generate either the full set of initial tests, or just a limitied number of test sets.
 The full set of initial tests lets you view how the number fo valid trajectories change per the trajectory complexity.
 The limited number of test sets allows you to generate just  the tests required to run the entire tool chain.
 The scripts are named as follows:

 * initial_all_run.sh
-* initial_lim_run.sh (recommended)

 **NOTE:** These scripts were designed and run on a computer with a 20 core CPU.
 I recommend changing the number of python scripts launched to be less than or equal to the number of CPU cores you have available.

 To run a script you use
 ```
-$ cd ~/RobotTestGeneration/TestGeneration
+$ cd ~/Desktop/RobotTestGeneration/TestGeneration
-$ ./initial_lim_runs.sh
-or
 $ ./initial_all_run.sh
 ```